 The club has a social gathering and planning meetings on Monday evenings and rides are held on Tuesdays, Thursdays, Saturdays and Sundays.

 What to ride.

 Members usually ride ‘tourer’ or ‘audax’ road cycles, some ride hybrids and we welcome electric bikes.
 As long as it’s roadworthy and properly maintained anything goes – you might struggle on a full suspension mountain bike – horses for courses.
-Be equipped with at least one spare tube, pump or inflator and basic tools.
-Some may carry spare cables, chain links, etc. You will need lights as the nights draw in – it’s all too easy to be caught out unlit at dusk.
+Be equipped with at least one spare tube, pump and tyre levers (club riders would help with mending punctures).
+You will need lights as the nights draw in – it’s all too easy to be caught out unlit at dusk.
 Most importantly, you will need a water bottle, an emergency snack or banana and some money for the cafe.
 It is also useful to carry identification, details of any medical condition and a mobile.

 What to wear.

 Lycra is not necessary, many do because it works.
 In winter some members wear reflective ankle bands and other items to increase their visibility on the road.
-Helmets are not obligatory, photos show the general consensus.
+Helmets are not obligatory but photos show the general consensus.

 Riding in a group.